Annual I Found Light Golf Classic held in Longmeadow

-This year marks the 6th tournament for the non-profit and it’s proving to be bigger and better than years past!
-The event was held at Twin Hills Country Clubs, and works to raise funds for local at-risk youth.
+This year marks the 6th tournament for the non-profit and it proved to be bigger and better than years past!
+The event was held at Twin Hills Country Clubs, raising funds for local at-risk youth.
 Monday’s Golf Classic featured Celtics Legends, Dana Barros and M.L.
 Carr as Co-Honorary Chairmen.

 “We’re at a beautiful place, a lot of people, and are raising a lot of money.
 Talking to him, looking to buy or build a house for the young ladies and that would be an unbelievable thing to have come to fruition,” expressed former Boston Celtic and honorary Co-Chair, Dana Barros.